-Coillte is directly involved in the development of both the Cullenagh and the Bunkimalta Wind Farm projects.
-The Cullenagh Wind Farm project will have the capacity to produce clean electricity for the equivalent of approximately 20,000 households, while the Bunkimalta Wind Farm project will have the capacity to produce clean electricity for the equivalent of approximately 24,000 households.
-Both projects include a Community Benefit Scheme that will provide funding to local projects and initiatives.
-For more information regarding Cullenagh Wind Farm please consult the dedicated project web site5.
+Coillte is directly involved in the development of Bunkimalta Wind Farm projects.
+The Bunkimalta Wind Farm project will have the capacity to produce clean electricity for the equivalent of approximately 24,000 households.
+This projects will include a Community Benefit Scheme that will provide funding to local projects and initiatives.